bigdevwhale/marat555.github.io/_posts/2019-02-11-telegram-bot.md

 * Webhooks
 * Polling via getUpdates method

-I think, the first way is more scalable because webhook requests can be loadbalanced between unlimited instances of your bot apps.
+I think the first way is more scalable because webhook requests can be loadbalanced between unlimited instances of your bot apps.
 So I decided to use webhooks.

 To implement telegram bots on Laravel I used [Telegram Bot API PHP SDK](https://github.com/irazasyed/telegram-bot-sdk) from GitHub.